Starting a Profitable Feedlot in Kenya: 2026 Investor’s Guide

 Where are Feedlots Located?

-In Kenya, about 85% of feedlots are in ASAL regions like Kajiado, Garissa, Laikipia, Kitui, Taita Taveta, and Kwale, while 15% are in highlands such as Nyeri and Naivasha near major markets.
+In Kenya, about 85% of feedlots are in ASAL regions like Kajiado, Narok, Garissa, Laikipia, Kitui, Taita Taveta, and Kwale, while 15% are in highlands such as Nyeri and Naivasha near major markets.

 Why Choose Farming.co.ke as Your Feedlot Partner?